Wisanmoonsun/Wisanmoonsun.github.io/about.md

 ---
 layout: page
-title: About
+title: About Wisan
 permalink: /about/
 ---

-Some information about you!
+Wisan
+Ubon Ratchathani

 ### More Information